-The Trustees consider their Chairman and the Board of Trustees, their auditors, their legal adviser and their administrators, Benevity, to be well qualified and with a sufficiently broad range of experience to undertake their duties effectively and properly.
+The Trustees consider their Chairman and the Board of Trustees, their advisers and their administrators, to be well qualified and with a sufficiently broad range of experience to undertake their duties effectively and properly.
 The Trustees are well briefed and committed to further the objects of the Foundation and have in place effective controls, policies and procedures to ensure, as far as possible, that the business of the Foundation is run properly, economically and safely.